JOYS: JWST MIRI/MRS spectra of the inner 500 au region of the L1527 IRS bipolar outflow: Discussion

-Radio observations have been used to detect jets based on the continuum emission arising from the thermal Bremsstrahlung radiation (free-free emission) \citep[e.g.][]{anglada98,furuya03}.
-An earlier study of L1527 by \citet{reipurth04} using VLA 'A' configuration at 3.6\,cm observed an extended continuum jet in the eastern region close to the protostar.
-The jet emission was extended to about 150\,au and was seen to curve towards the south on its leading end (see black contours in Fig.~\ref{fig11}).
-This detection was not taken into consideration, as it was speculated that it may be due to a binary as proposed by \citet{loinard02}.
-However, based on recent high-sensitivity observations it was shown that L1527 is not a binary \citep[e.g.][]{nakatani20,sheehan22}.
+Radio observations have been used to detect jets based on the continuum emission arising from the thermal Bremsstrahlung radiation (free-free emission) \citep[e.g.,][]{anglada98,furuya03}.
+An earlier study of L1527 by \citet{reipurth04} using the VLA "A" configuration at 3.6\,cm observed an extended continuum jet in the eastern region close to the protostar.
+The jet emission was extended to about 150\,au and was seen to curve toward the south at its leading edge (see the black contours in Fig.~\ref{fig11}).
+This detection was not taken into consideration, because it was suggested that it may be due to a binary, as proposed by \citet{loinard02}.
+However, based on recent high-sensitivity observations, it was shown that L1527 is not a binary \citep[e.g.,][]{nakatani20,sheehan22}.
 Correlating the morphology of the radio jet to the MIRI jet, we find similarity in the distribution.
-The jet axis matches spatially extending towards the east and bending/curving towards the south.
-The curving of the jet could be due to wiggling/precession or an interaction with a dense layer of gas.
+The jet axis matches spatially, extending toward the east and bending or curving toward the south.
+The curving of the jet could be due to either wiggling and precession, or an interaction with a dense layer of gas.
 A key feature that can be interpreted from both observations is the proper motion of the jet.
 The radio jet extends approximately to about 150\,au, whereas the MIRI jet emission extends up to 500\,au.
-There is a difference of about 350\,au in length between both the emissions which have a time difference of 20 years.
+There is a difference of about 350\,au in length between both the emissions, which have a time difference of 20 years.
 Based on this, a rough estimate of the average tangential velocity of the jet would lead to around $83\,$\kms.
-A main caveat in this estimate is that both data sets are observed at different wavelengths, therefore the difference in the jet length may also be associated to the emission from different layers of gas.
+A main caveat in this estimate is that both datasets are observed at different wavelengths; therefore, the difference in the jet length may also be associated with the emission from different layers of gas.